 - Gradient: Another fantastic feature of POSCA paint pens is that it is water-soluble.
 This means that it can be thinned to create a “gradient” effect.
 Make sure you do this before the paint dries and experiment with different amounts of water to achieve the desired effect.

-If you’re still feeling uncertain about how to use your POSCA pens or maybe you need some inspiration to get started, check out some of the tutorials on YouTube.
+If you’re still feeling uncertain about how to use your POSCA markers or maybe you need some inspiration to get started, check out some of the tutorials on YouTube.
 This is a great place to start and will help you get comfortable with this new medium.
 Check our full range of paint markers from other brands here.

-Recommended Products from Posca pens in Australia
+Recommended Products and art supplies from Posca pens in Australia

 UNI Posca Paint Marker PC-5M Bullet Medium 2.5mm Assorted Pack of 4